 Making the decision to embrace a plant-based diet, whether as a Vegetarian or as a Vegan, can have a life-changing impact on health and well-being.
 Many people report feeling healthier, having more energy and notice an improvement in the progression of chronic illnesses once they remove meat and/or dairy products from their diet.
-If you have always eaten a conventional western diet, which incorporates animal products in fairly large quantities, eliminating them from your diet can cause significant changes in the type of nutrients your body receives, as well as the quantities of vitamins and minerals provided.
-Sometimes adjustment to a new way of eating takes time or requires the ingestion of larger amounts of particular foods in order to avoid nutritional deficiencies.
+If you have always eaten a conventional western diet, which incorporates animal products in fairly large quantities, eliminating them from your diet can cause significant changes in the type of nutrients your body receives and the quantities of vitamins and minerals provided.
+Sometimes adjustment to a new way of eating takes time or requires the ingestion of larger amounts of particular foods to avoid nutritional deficiencies.
 If you are eager to embrace the benefits which a Vegetarian or Vegan diet may bring, but are concerned about the impact a diet free of animal products may have on the quality of your nutrition, read on to discover why there is nothing to fear.

 The right type of diet can help in making and managing the changes

-Supplementation could really make a difference
+Supplementation could really make a difference.

 Although a Vegetarian or Vegan diet can provide the vast majority of nutrients needed for health, the less variety there is in the foods that you eat, the easier it is for a nutritional deficiency to occur.
-In addition, some people (for example older people or those with a chronic illness) may need to take on additional vitamins, minerals or plant compounds in order to enjoy the very best health.
+Also, some people (for example older people or those with a chronic illness) may need to take on additional vitamins, minerals or plant compounds to enjoy the very best health.
 We work with each of our patients to devise a supplement regime that will ensure they receive the nutrients they need.

-Use nutrition to treat individual ailments
+Use nutrition to treat individual ailments.

 Studies show that the right sort of nutrition can have a powerful effect on a range of medical conditions.
 Anything from mental health problems through to diabetes, fibromyalgia and more can benefit from taking on board appropriate nutrients.
 Our Dietitian and Clinical Nutritionist can complete a detailed medical assessment of your requirements.
 Using their expert knowledge, they can pinpoint areas where additional nutrients, often in the form of herbs or carefully chosen supplements can be used to have a physiological benefit on the disease’s pathology.
 In many cases, a carefully chosen plant-based diet, used alongside the right type of supplementation, can really make a positive difference to many different long-term health conditions.

-Maintaining balance with a Vegetarian or Vegan diet
+Maintaining balance with a Vegetarian or Vegan diet.